activatedgeek/blog/site/contents/phil/meta/existential-risks.md

 by _Toby Ord_

+The resources and appendix in this book are extremely rich.
 One of the quotes from the book is quite extraordinary, by _Thomas Macaulay_ in 1830.

 > We cannot absolutely prove that htose are in error who tell us that society has
 > reached a turning point, that we have seen our best days.
 But so said all before